The opening of Leeds Cathedral and the Church of the Holy Rosary for Mass

 The publishers of Magnificat have made it available online at: www.magnificat.com/free

-For the full details of the Bishop’s Decree for Special Arrangements re COVID-19 please click on the following link:
+For up to date information from the Diocese re COVID-19 please click on the following link:

 A Welcome from the Dean of the Cathedral